 A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that noncompliance with applicable requirements of laws, regulations, contracts and grants that would be material in relation to a major federal program being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 Our consideration of the internal control over compliance would not necessarily disclose all matters in the internal control that might be reportable conditions and, accordingly, would not necessarily disclose all reportable conditions that are also considered to be material weaknesses.
-However, we believe none of the reportable conditions described above are material weaknesses.
+However, we believe the reportable condition previously described is not a material weakness.
+During our exit conference with management of OPIC, we discussed certain policy and procedural matters relating to federal awards programs that we do not consider to be material weaknesses.

-This report is intended for the information of the Board of Directors, management, and federal awarding agencies and pass-through entities.
-However, this report is a matter of public record and its distribution is not limited.
+This report is intended solely for the information and use of the Board of Directors, management, and federal awarding agencies and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.

-Bruno tdervalon

-BRUNO & TERVALON CERTIFIED PUBLIC ACCOUNTANTS
+Bruno y Jerralon Bruno & Tervalon CERTIFIED PUBLIC ACCOUNTANTS

-December 18, 1998
+December 21, 1999

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS SUMMARY OF THE INDEPENDENT AUDITORS' RESULTS FOR THE YEAR ENDED JUNE 30, 1998
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS SUMMARY OF THE INDEPENDENT AUDITORS' RESULTS FOR THE YEAR ENDED JUNE 30, 1999

 - Type of report issued on the financial statements.
-Unqualified opinion - Did the audit disclose any reportable conditions in internal control.
-No - 3.
-Were any of the reportable conditions material weaknesses.
+Unqualified opinion - 2.
+Did the audit disclose any reportable conditions in internal control.
+No - Were any of the reportable conditions material weaknesses.
 No - 4.
 Did the audit disclose any noncompliance which is material to the financial statements of the organization.
-No - Did the audit disclose any reportable conditions in internal control over major programs.
+No - 5.
+Did the audit disclose any reportable conditions in internal control over major programs.
 Yes - 6.
 Were any of the reportable conditions in internal control over major programs material weaknesses.
-No - Type of report issued on compliance for major programs.
+No - 7.
+Type of report issued on compliance for major programs.
 Unqualified - 8.
 Did the audit disclose any audit findings which the independent auditors are required to report under OMB Circular A-133, Section 510(a).
 Yes - 9.
 The following is an identification of major programs:

-CFDA or Name of

-Contract Number Federal Program
+CFDA or Name of Contract Number Federal Program

-17.246 Employment and Training Assistance
+17.246 Employment and Training

-ASSISLANCE
+Assistance